venugopalsripada/okta-signin-widget/README.md

 Parses the access or ID Tokens from the url after a successful authentication redirect.
 This is used when `authParams.display = 'page'`.

-- `success` - Function that is called after the tokens have been parsed and validated
+- `success` *(optional)*- Function called after the tokens have been parsed and validated.
+If omitted, a default handler stores the tokens, where they can be returned via the [tokenManager.get](#oidc-tokenmanagergetkey) method under the keys `accessToken` and/or `idToken`.
-- `error` - Function that is called if an error occurs while trying to parse or validate the tokens
+- `error` *(optional)* - Function called if an error occurs while trying to parse or validate the tokens.
+If omitted, errors are output to the console.

 ```javascript
 var signIn = new OktaSignIn({